What is Selenium? Getting started with Automation Testing

 Patrick Lightbody developed Selenium Grid and initially called it HostedQA.
 He used it with RC to accomplish the testing on remote machines.
 It was initially a part of Selenium V1.
 The most important feature of Grid was its ability to run multiple test scripts on multiple machines at the same time.

 The Hub-Node architecture is used to perform parallel execution.
-One machine is supposed to be acting as Hub and the other machine will be the Node where the role of Hub is to control different test scripts running on different browsers running on different Operating Systems.
+One machine is supposed to be acting as the Hub, and the other machine will be the Node, where the role of the Hub is to control different test scripts running on different browsers running on different Operating Systems.

-Till this date, we use Grid with both RC and WebDriver.
-However, it is not an easy task to maintain a grid with all necessary operating systems and web browsers.
+Until this date, we have used Grid with both RC and WebDriver.
+However, it is not an easy task to maintain a grid with all the necessary operating systems and web browsers.

 This makes it easier to test applications on a wide range of platforms without the need to physically set up and maintain a Selenium Grid.

-The Lambda Test acquires over 2000 browser friendly environments that can be used to verify and run the required tests to achieve the goal of automating the cross-browser testing.
+The Lambda Test acquires over 2000 browser-friendly environments that can be used to verify and run the required tests to achieve the goal of automating cross-browser testing.

 4. Selenium WebDriver

-In 2006, Simon Stewart founded Selenium WebDriver and was also the very first ever testing framework for the cross-platform testing that was also able to control the web browsers at the OS level.
+In 2006, Simon Stewart founded Selenium WebDriver and was also the very first ever testing framework for cross-platform testing that was able to control the web browsers at the OS level.

-Unlike IDE, it establishes a programming alliance to maintain and execute the test cases in such a way that the web elements on web pages were easy to identify and also to perform actions on such elements was also easier.
+Unlike an IDE, it establishes a programming alliance to maintain and execute the test cases in such a way that the web elements on web pages were easy to identify, and also to perform actions on such elements is also easier.

 It can also be said about WebDriver that it is an upgrade to RC.
 One reason for this is that it is much faster than RC.
 Another reason is that it establishes direct calls to the web browsers, while RC cannot do this.